djangopackages/djangopackages/docs/faq.rst

 Read the page on contributions_.

-How can I add a listing for a new Package or an entirely new Grid Open Comparison?
+How can I add a listing for a new Package or an entirely new Grid Django Packages?
 ----------------------------------------------------------------------------------

 * Go the Home page, https://www.djangopackages.com/
 * Go to the left side section called "Add packages and grids".
 * Click the appropriate button, where a package is a program and a grid is a category.

-What browsers does Open Comparison support?
+What browsers does Django Packages support?
 -------------------------------------------

 We do formal tests on Chrome, Safari and Firefox.